-SANDWICH BOARD SIGN - A moveable sign not secured or attached to the ground or surface upon which it is located, but supported by its own frame and most often forming the cross-sectional shape of an A. (Also known as sidewalk sign.)
+SANDWICH BOARD SIGN - A moveable Sign not secured or attached to the ground or surface upon which it is located, but supported by its own frame and most often forming the cross-sectional shape of an A. (Also known as Sidewalk Sign.)

 SIGN - Any device for visual communication that is used for the purpose of bringing the subject thereof to the attention of the public.
+Signs shall include Banners, Placards, and Notices.

-SIGN FACE - Typically refers to the most prominent message area of a sign but may refer generically to any message area.
-More specifically, it includes all faces of a sign measured when such sign is on a plate or framed or outlined; all of the area of such plate or the area enclosed by such frame or outline shall be included; or, when such sign consists only of letters, designs or figures engraved, painted, projected or in any manner affixed on a wall, the total area of such sign shall be deemed the area within which all of the matter of which such sign consists may be inscribed.
+SIGN FACE - Typically refers to the most prominent message area of a Sign but may refer generically to any message area.
+More specifically, it includes all faces of a Sign measured when such Sign is on a plate or framed or outlined; all of the area of such plate or the area enclosed by such frame or outline shall be included; or, when such Sign consists only of letters, designs or figures engraved, painted, projected or in any manner affixed on a wall, the total area of such Sign shall be deemed the area within which all of the matter of which such Sign consists may be inscribed.